axibase/atsd-use-cases/how-to/github/watch-notification.md

 ![](images/deliv-confirm.png)

-### Import Rule Configuration
+### Configure ATSD

-In ATSD, import the following [rule configuration](resources/github-watch-rule.xml) to ATSD.
-For instructions on importing a rule configuration use this [guide](/../master/how-to/shared/import-rule.md).
+> The sandbox command above contains a line which automatically imports the needed rule into ATSD.
+If you would like to import the following [rule configuration](resources/github-watch-rule.xml) manually, use this [guide](/../master/how-to/shared/import-rule.md).

 Configure your messenger of choice according to one of the following guides:

 * [Slack](https://github.com/axibase/atsd/blob/master/rule-engine/notifications/slack.md)
 * [Telegram](https://github.com/axibase/atsd/blob/master/rule-engine/notifications/telegram.md)